-If your feature, short or other film project is in need of SFX make-up, original props, creatures or other practical effects, we can help!
+If your production is in need of SPFX make-up, custom props, creatures or other practical effects, we can help!

 We specialize in creative solutions to fit any budget, so contact us now!